remult/remult/docs/tutorials/tutorial-react.md

      }).then(setTasks);
    }, [hideCompleted]);
    ```
+   * Note that settings the `completed` filter options to `undefined` removes that condition.

 3. Add a `checkbox` input element immediately before the `tasks` map in `App.tsx`, bind it to the `hideCompleted` field, and add a `change` handler which sets the `setHideCompleted` when the value of the checkbox is changed.